eoakley/artifacthelper/README.md

 When you are on a draft card selection screen click the "Launch Overlay" button and then switch back to your game.

-If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless window** mode).
+If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless window** or **windowed** mode).

 Whenever you want to see the stats of the cards on display just click the "Scan Cards".
 After you finished the draft close the overlay window (click on the X on the top-right corner)